nicklockwood/StringCoding/README.md

     - (Class)classValue;

 Returns the class whose name matches the string, or nil if the class does not exist.
 Equivalent to the NSClassFromString() function.

+    - (SEL)selectorValue;

+Returns a selector matching the string.
+This can be used to call methods on objects, and is utilised by the target/action binding system for UIControls (see below).

     - (char)charValue;